hackclub/the-trail/equipment/night-vision-camera.md

 We're making a night-vision camera!
 You'll be able to take photos and put them on an SD Card.

 **Inspiration:**
 We recently made a VR Game where the user can take photos of Capybaras and have those photos sent to their phone.
-I found the interaction between tapping a button and having that button magically float over to a phone to be super magical.
+I found the interaction between tapping a button and having that photo magically float over to a phone to be super magical.

 Dieter is also a bit of a photographer / videographer of sorts, so why not create a project that can allow us to take a new type of photo! (night-vision photos)